mpi4py/mpi4py-fft/docs/source/io.rst

 opened with `Visit <https://www.visitusers.org>`_.

-To view the HDF5-files we first need to generate some light-weight *xdmf*-files that can be understood by both Paraview or Visit.
+To view the HDF5-files we first need to generate some light-weight *xdmf*-files that can be understood by both Paraview and Visit.
 To generate such files, simply throw the module :mod:`.utilities.generate_xdmf` on the HDF5-files::

     from mpi4py_fft.utilities import generate_xdmf